Jonathan Westphal: Family and personal life

 Jonathan Westphal is the youngest son of Ernst Oswald Johannes Westphal.
 Jonathan's great-grandfather and his great-grandmother, Gotthilf Ernst Westphal and his wife Wilhelmine, were teachers and mentors to the teenage Sol Plaatje, a student at their Mission Station in Pniel.
 Plaatje was a founder and the first General Secretary of the ANC.
-Jonathan Westphal is married to Stephanie Rosett, and they have four children.
+Jonathan Westphal is married to Stephanie Rosett, from New York City, and they have four children.